rui-zhang-ocean/RSKtools/README.md

    - All RSKtools functions now require name-value pair format for input arguments except when specifying the RSK structure and filename.
    - More derivation functions now support CSIRO seawater library, including `RSKderivesalinity`, `RSKderivedepth`, `RSKderivebuoyancy`, `RSKderivetheta` and `RSKderivesigma`.
    - New function `RSKderivesoundspeed` to derive speed of sound in seawater.
-   - New function `CSV2RSK` to read CSV export from RBR Wirewalker data hosting site into rsk structure
+   - New function `CSV2RSK` to read CSV file into rsk structure.
    - New functions `RSKsettings` and `RSKdefaultsettings` to set up global parameters for RSKtools.
    - New function `RSKprintchannels` to display channel names and units in MATLAB command window.
    - New functions `RSKerror` and `RSKwarning` to better handle error and warning messages.